preetiagarwal26/travelbetter/README.md

 Access swagger using http://localhost:8080/swagger-ui.html , after back end application is up and running on local system.

+Cloud swagger URL is https://travelbetter.mybluemix.net/swagger-ui.html.
+Please note this URL has limited availability and may expire by mid-Aug 2020.

 ### And coding style tests